 The Declaration of Trust provides for a staggered Board of Trustees.
 COPT presently has nine Trustees divided into three classes, with terms of three years each.
-Constellation Real Estate, Inc. currently may appoint two Trustees.
-See "--Series A Preferred Shares."
+Constellation Real Estate, Inc. has appointed two Trustees, pursuant to the terms of the Series A Preferred Shares.
+See section entitled "Description of Shares - Series A Preferred Shares."
 Currently, the number of Trustees in each class and the expiration of each class's term is as follows: